nexusformat/definitions/manual/source/napi-java.rst

 Note that the location or the naming of these files in the binary Nexus distributions have changed over the years.
-In the Nexus 4.3.0 Windows 64-bit distribution (http://svn.nexusformat.org/definitions/trunk),
+In the Nexus 4.3.0 Windows 64-bit distribution (http://download.nexusformat.org/kits/4.3.0/win64/),
-By default, the ``jnexus.dll`` is at: C:\Program Files\NeXus Data Format\bin\libjnexus-0.dll.
+By default, the DLL is at: ``C:\Program Files\NeXus Data Format\bin\libjnexus-0.dll``.
 Please rename this file to ``jnexus.dll`` before making it available in your path.
-This is important, otherwise, JVM runtime will not be able to locate this file and report error.
+This is important, otherwise, JVM runtime will not be able to locate this file.

-For the same distribution, the location of ``jnexus.jar`` is at: C:\Program Files\NeXus Data Format\share\java/
+For the same distribution, the location of ``jnexus.jar`` is at: ``C:\Program Files\NeXus Data Format\share\java``.

 .. _NAPI-java-general-install-unix: